S1mpl1f1ed/Simpl1f1ed.com/README.md

 - Configure as a single-page if you only want one page.
 - Overwrite index.html: No.

-2. Replace all code within the `firebase.js` file with the following code:
+2. Replace all code within the `firebase.json` file with the following code if its not already done:

 ```
 {